Anup9148680234/crypto_app/README.md

 [Link 💻](https://phenomenal-zabaione-193bc7.netlify.app/)
 # CryptoTracker
 CryptoTracker makes it easy for you to analyze, visualize, monitor and watchlist cryptocurrency coins.
 You can use this project to track Price, Total Volume and Market Capital.
-React.js based website made using CoinGecko API, React.JS, Chart.JS, Framer Motion and Material UI to track all the popular 100 Cryptocurrency coin prices.
+React.js based website made using `CoinGecko API`, `Chart.JS`, `Framer Motion` and `Material UI` to track all the popular 100 Cryptocurrency coin prices.

 # Screenshots